vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 - Instead of YAML, it uses a proprietary language for files
 - Text files required on the Puppet master include:
     - MANIFEST :
-        - The file defines the desired configuration state of a network device
+        - The file defines the desired Cấu hình state of a Mạng device
     - TEMPLATES :
         - Similar to Ansible templates.
         - Used to generate MANIFESTS